 There’s been a huge discrepancy between China and the West when it comes to doing business.
 Last Year, D&G, the Italian fashion house, was embroiled in a boycott of their products.
 The reason, though not intentional at the beginning, stemmed from a video showing a Chinese model struggling to eat Italian food with chopsticks.
 D&G claimed the video was part of the celebration prior to the Chinese New Year.
 The critics, however, blamed the Italian company for the discriminatory etiquette and that was an insult to the Chinese community.
-Very quickly, Chinese consumers then protested on the social media platforms, culminating in the cancellation of a fashion show hosted by D&G.
+Very quickly, Chinese consumers then protested on social media platforms, culminating in the cancellation of a fashion show hosted by D&G.

 The issue was very clear: the Chinese do not like being poked fun at, even though it might not sound intentional.
-When the Western companies enter into the Chinese market, they should observe a number of issues including eating habits, fashion trend, living standard and level of education.
+When the Western companies enter into the Chinese market, they should observe a number of issues including eating habits, fashion trends, living standard and levels of education.
 Even though within China itself, the cultural difference between the north and south is still very distinguished and needs to be looked at carefully.

 Over the last 30 years, China has evolved from a manufacturing power to a technological power, outpacing the world in terms of cashless payment systems.
 When you walk down the street in many cities in China, you hardly see people carrying cash and using it at a shop.
 The rise of Chinese payment companies, typically Wechat Pay and Alipay, means all transactions can be done using a smartphone with a barcode.
-Payments using a QR code in China is commonplace, where mobile payments recorded a whopping $15.5 trillion in 2017.
+Payments using a QR code in China are commonplace, where mobile payments recorded a whopping $15.5 trillion in 2017.
 So now the question is: As a foreign company, how can we take a slice of the share within the Chinese consumer market.

 The answer to this is much simple: integrating your websites with one of the Chinese payment company and then you can start taking payments from the Chinese consumer.